 A person appointed to handle an estate used to be called an Executor/Executrix or Administrator/Administratrix.
 Today the person appointed to handle an estate is called the Personal Representative or PR.
 However, most people, including most probate attorneys, still use the executor designation.

-A person is not the executor of an estate until legally appointed by the Greenville probate court, even if they are nominated in the will.
+A person is not the executor of an estate until legally appointed by the Anderson probate court, even if they are nominated in the will.
 Usually, the Personal Representative or Executor is named in the will by the deceased and that person will be appointed by the probate court.
 However, the right to be appointed can result through the will, by law, by renunciation, or by termination.
 Any person with rights to be the PR may decline and nominate another.
-If a formal proceeding is required, following service of the formal Summons/Petition a hearing will be scheduled to determine who is the appropriate person to be appointed as the PR to administer the estate.
+If a formal proceeding is required, following service of the formal Summons and Petition, a hearing will be scheduled to determine who is the appropriate person to be appointed as the PR to administer the estate.

 The Personal Representative is responsible for taking charge of and collecting, protecting and administering the estate.
-This includes giving Notice to all interested parties, filing an Inventory of the estate, making sure assets are secure during probate time, paying required claims and costs, and making sure the proper people get what they are entitled to receive.The Personal Representative is the one that decides whether to retain a Greenville probate attorney to assist in the probate process.
+This includes giving Notice to all interested parties, filing an Inventory of the estate, making sure assets are secure during probate time, paying required claims and costs, and making sure the proper people get what they are entitled to receive.The Personal Representative is the one that decides whether to retain a South Carolina probate attorney to assist them in the probate process.